-Way back when, I was fit, and for over a decade, on a daily basis, I raced from gym-to-gym in Southern California, engaging in that most peculiar group exercise activity, high impact aerobics.
+Way back when, I was fit, and for over a decade, daily, I raced from gym to gym in Southern California, engaging in that most peculiar group exercise activity, high-impact aerobics.

-Today high impact aerobics is largely a forgotten footnote to the broader story of the 80’s fitness boom – that’s still going on – quite successfully I might add.
+Today high-impact aerobics is essentially a forgotten footnote to the broader story of the 80’s fitness boom – that’s still going on – quite successfully, I might add.

-But, make no mistake – in its day the high impact class was where it was happening in the fitness revolution.
+But, make no mistake – in its day, the high-impact class was where it was happening in the fitness revolution.
 Ground zero.
-Inside the new mega clubs that were being minted in Southern CA and beyond were dance exercise rooms.
-These rooms were the shrine for this new group exercise phenomenon whose great sound systems and springy floors had people literally lining up to have a go at challenging choreography created by charismatic instructors (like moi).
+Inside the new mega-clubs minted in Southern CA and beyond were dance exercise rooms.
+These rooms were the shrine for this recent group exercise phenomenon whose great sound systems and springy floors had people lining up to have a go at challenging choreography created by charismatic instructors (like me).
 It was the most fun anyone had ever experienced exercising before or since, and people became addicted.
-Taking class after class, day after day.
-It literally became part of many folks daily routine.
+They were taking class after class, day after day.
+It became part of many folks’ daily routine.

 But there was a dark side.
-Along with forming pre-Facebook social connections, the classroom mercilessly established a Darwinian pecking order as to where people could position themselves in the classroom.
+Along with forming pre-Facebook social connections, the classroom mercilessly established a Darwinian pecking order where people could position themselves in the exercise room.
 Take somebody’s “spot” – and a rumble could bust out.
-Don’t laugh, I’ve seen it happen.
+Don’t laugh; I’ve seen it happen.

 Leah Delancey was one of those who came to my class and found her spot.
 Leah quickly established herself as THE person in the front of the room.
 Yeah, she was one of THOSE.
-And, then, she started coming to all my classes.
-Within a short time, leveraging her unbeknownst to everyone else in class experience as captain of the color guard for UCLA, Leah became the undisputed top banana in class.
+And then, she started coming to all my classes.
+Within a short time, leveraging her unbeknownst to everyone else in the class, and her experience as captain of the color guard for UCLA, Leah became the undisputed top banana in class.
 If you couldn’t see the instructor, people would look to Leah’s flawless execution of spins, kicks, turns, and the infamous single-single double to follow along.

 And did I say Leah was serious?
 Remember, she was a USC Law School grad.
-Don’t “F” with Leah (or her space) or you risked being stared down as she out aerobicised your sorry ass.
+Don’t “F” with Leah (or her space), or you risk being stared down as she out-aerobicized your sorry ass.

 But, in the South Bay with Leah, there was still magic.
-Leah had picked up aerobics where I left off and kept it going teaching classes to the true believers of high impact.
+Leah had picked up aerobics where I left off and continued teaching classes to the true believers of high impact.
 Leah took it all further with richer choreography, trickier moves, and longer routines.
 She taught over a thousand classes to hundreds of people who were all in need of an exercise fix.
-Many of those people are here today, at this memorial.
+Many of those people are here today at this memorial.

-And I can tell you, it is an amazing gift to be able to touch people with a passion for exercise as it gives back tenfold (or more) to the giver.
+And I can tell you; it is a fantastic gift to be able to touch people with a passion for exercise as it gives back tenfold (or more) to the giver.
 That’s why those who do it, keep doing it.
 That’s why Leah did it.
 Plus, it was just plain fun.

 I share this not so we can create a metaphysical scorecard that makes this horrible and unjust passing OK.
 It’s not OK.

-Then, isn’t that one of those great mysteries of life, who are we, anyway, really?
+Then, isn’t that one of those great mysteries of life?
+Who are we, anyway?

-What I know is Leah was indeed passionate about her kids Matt and Anya, her husband Kenny, her parents Chuck and Janet, her pit bulls, and her dear, dear, sister Ann.
+I know that Leah was passionate about her kids, Matt and Anya, her husband Kenny, her parents, Chuck and Janet, her pit bulls, and her dear sister Ann.
 For them, the loss we reflect on today will be immeasurable.

 But as a friend told me, when we think of those who have gone too soon, we want to think of them, always, at their best.
 Hold that vision.
 Let it wash over all the other ones.

-So for me, I’ll always remember Leah, in the front row, confident, throwin’ down to all the posers who tried to take her mantle – with a “good luck chump” vibe that was hard to ignore.
+So for me, I’ll never forget Leah, in the front row, confident, throwin’ down to all the posers who tried to take her mantle – with a “good luck chump” vibe that was hard to ignore.
 Leah was also raising the bar for me and everyone else in any classroom she was in.

 Leah, rest in peace.
 The rest of us.
 Keep moving.